baishancloud/nginx-development-guide/en.md

 Directive types:

-* NGX_CONF_BLOCK — the directive is a block, i.e. it may contain other directives in curly braces, or even implement its own parser to handle contents inside.
+* NGX_CONF_BLOCK — the directive is a block, i.e. it may contain other directives in braces, or even implement its own parser to handle contents inside.
 * NGX_CONF_FLAG — the directive value is a flag, a boolean value represented by “on” or “off” strings.

 Context of a directive defines where in the configuration it may appear and how to access module context to store corresponding values: